 Never touch the battery electrolyte with bare fingers.
 The diluted sulphuric acid solution burns skin and will pierce clothing.
 Should this occur, immediately wash garnments with spring water.
-Obtain medical advice and assistance without delay for burns
+Obtain medical advice and assistance without delay for burns.

-FLECTROLYTE LEVEL CHECK
+ELECTROLYTE LEVEL CHECK

-Electrolyte level must always be above the top of the lead plates (+/-1 cm - slighlty less than half of an inch).
+As a conservative rule, electrolyte level must always be above the top of the lead plates (+/-1 cm - slighlty less than half of an inch).
 Electrolyte is a mix of sulfuric acid and water.
 If level is decreasing, acid concentration is not supposed to deplete with evaporation.
 Water alone must be added, but it is a good practice to check also the specific gravity with a hydrometer.
-Follow these indications:
+Follow these indications :